-A resume template is available for download by logging into Interfase and selecting the “Resource Library” link on the left side of the page.
+A resume template is available for download by logging into ProPractice and selecting the “Document Library” link on the left side of the page.
 When you complete your resume, please upload it to the “Documents” section of your Interfase account.

-Feel free to contact our office at 865-974-5323, by email at firstname.lastname@example.org, or stop by our office in 110 Perkins Hall, if you have any questions or concerns about your resume.
-One of our advisors will be willing to speak with you (usually by appointment), and we have several books in our conference room that deal with the subject of resume building.
-You may stop by and look at those anytime.
+Feel free to contact our office at 865-974-5323, by email at email@example.com, or stop by our office in 161 Zeanah Engineering Complex, if you have any questions or concerns about your resume.
+One of our advisors will be willing to speak with you (usually by appointment).
 In addition, our ambassadors are a wonderful resource, for they have all completed resumes before and have been successfully hired in organizations.
 They will be able to answer your questions and help you narrow your focus on your resume.

 Completing a student agreement form is required to become a co-op or internship student through Engineering Professional Practice.
 This agreement is a contract between you and our office stating that you will adhere to the regulations established by our office in order to participate in the program.

 The agreement requires you to sign your name at the bottom.
 We want to be sure that you read the agreement carefully; therefore, we ask that you sign at the bottom to show that you have read it, understand it, and agree to the process.
 An advisor in the office will go over this agreement with you at your first meeting.
 If at any time you have questions, please feel free to ask.